 These young men and women were curious, and open, and had many questions.
 I had just finished talking about the sense of duplicity that is predominant in many people’s lives today.
 Having to be one way at the office, and another at home.
 We talked about how duplicity causes stress, and worse how it does not foster trust among people because it does not encourage authenticity.

 Are you the same person at the office, as you are at home?
 Does your work environment dictate what you should wear at the office?
 Do you have to show up and leave at a certain time?
 Do you have to do things you don’t care to do, just to please your boss?
 Do you compete with your peers, or work as a team?
 Are you free to speak your mind and offer up suggestions for company improvements?

 Today’s work environment based on command and controls, does not foster innovation, or creativity.
 Today’s work environment demands conformity.
-Work demands of you to stay tied to the pole and not try to break free.

-“Today’s work environment wants you to stay a baby elephant for the rest of your life.”
+“Today’s work environment wants you to stay a baby elephant for the rest of your life. ”